MichielNoback/pybook/_sources/intro.md

 ## Target audience
 This tutorial is created for use in Python introductory courses organized at the Institute for Life Science & Technology (Hanze University of Applied Science, Groningen, The Netherlands).
+The schedule for the three-week Python module can be found [here](course_program.md).

 ## To get started
 In order to program with Python you will need to have a Python interpreter on your machine.
 That is because Python is an interpreted language, not compiled.